Probing a two-level system bath via the frequency shift of an off-resonantly-driven cavity: Theoretical Analysis

-The frequency shift and damping, as measured by the probe beam, are related to the real and imaginary parts of $\delta\omega$.
-The total frequency shift and damping are obtained by integrating the contribution of individual TLS, assuming a flat spectral distribution of density $P_0$, uniform coupling rate $g$, and no interaction between individual TLSs, leading to (see supplementary material)
+The frequency shift and damping, as measured by the probe beam, are related to the real and imaginary parts of $\delta\omega_c$.
+The total frequency shift and damping are obtained by integrating the contribution of individual TLS, assuming a flat spectral distribution of density $P_0$, uniform coupling rate $g$, and no interaction between individual TLSs, leading to (see Appendix B)